emirkabal/masterscore/README.md

 # Masterscore

 Your ultimate source for unbiased movie and TV show reviews.
 Discover your next favorite entertainment!

-Built with Nuxt & TMDB API!
+💖 A TMDB client built with Nuxt!

 **Features:**